Accessibility Tools

 • Giving away possessions, putting affairs in order, or suddenly seeming at peace.

-Some events can add more stress to your life – have any of these happened in your life recently:
+Have any of these happened in your life recently?

 • Changing school or workplace.